 A: What I was saying there was simply trying to say that you only know where you are in a housing cycle at two points in the cycle.
 It’s kind of like a broken clock – it’s right twice a day.
 You know where you are when the cycle is beginning to kick off.
 Everybody in the industry loves when that happens.
 You can just smell it.
 It’s like springtime, or something.
 It’s like, holy mackerel, buyers are starting to show up.
 The whole industry starts kicking up into gear and there’s excitement.
 You know when you’re at the beginning of a cycle.

 We are not at the beginning of either.
-Therefore, you only really know where you are in the cycle twice, and you’re not at one of those two points, you should act – particularly on the upswing – you should act like you’re late in the cycle, because you don’t know when the cycle’s going to end.
+Therefore, you only really know where you are in the cycle twice, and you’re not at one of those two points, you should act—particularly on the upswing—like you’re late in the cycle because you don’t know when the cycle’s going to end.

 Putting that practically, what I think builders should be doing is they should be looking to de-lever.
-They should be looking to pare their land assets down.
+They should be looking to pare down their land assets.
 They should certainly try to get their own land down to two years, like they were last cycle, to the degree they can, because that two years can turn into four years once their sales slow.
 That’s what they should be doing.
-A couple of the builders are doing that, but a lot of them are not.
+A few builders are doing that, but a lot of them are not.